DeepFinder Performance Benchmark

 2. 2The current 3-hop cap is conservative.
 Depth 4 is technically practical at this scale.
 Whether to raise the cap is a product decision, not a perf decision.

 3. 3The bottleneck at deep hops is the result cap, not query speed.
-We return at most 50 paths per request.
+At benchmark time we returned at most 50 paths per request (max_paths default has since been raised to 100).
 At depth 3, 67-71% of requests have more paths to show but the cap clips them.
 Latency is fine; the public API is the limiter.

 4. 4MAX_EDGES_PER_HOP=25 is doing its job.
 No mega-frontier explosions.
 No timeouts in 6,500+ queries.